sstasny/Project-1/README.md/README.md

 # MY First Project
 Shelby Stasny

-Local gym webpage for a small buisness
+Small buisness web page for a local gym.

-technologies used: HTML, CSS, Bootstrap
+Technologies used: HTML, CSS, Bootstrap

+Click links above page to navigate through and view our trainers or the sign up page.

 Future improvements:

 .add a scheduled diet plan page
 .add a customer review page
 .add pricing system